minima-global/minidocs/docs/about/vision.md

 Minima streamlines and democratises the transfer of value and information to create an ecosystem that has true value for users, developers and enterprises alike.
 For users, the Minima ecosystem is completely inclusive and accessible, allowing anyone with a mobile phone to run a complete node and be part of a community that adds value and utility for all.
 For developers, Minima provides a coding platform that is accessible and easy to build upon, using a simple web-native coding language (Javascript & HTML5).
 Allowing developers to build decentralized applications for a growing number of users across a vast range of potential use cases.
 For enterprises, Minima provides a resilient, scalable platform on which they can build the next generation of applications that will reduce costs, increase efficiency, lower barriers to customer engagement, reduce fraud and mitigate against risk.

 ## Decentralized
-A blockchain where every user runs a complete constructing and validating node
+A blockchain where every user runs a complete constructing and validating node, creating a resilient, fully distributed network with no single point of failure.

-## Accountable
-A protocol that is owned and run entirely by the community

-## Autonomous
-An ecosystem with no overarching authority controlling the network

-## Inclusive
-A mobile application that is simple to download and easy to use

-## Resilient
-A fully distributed network with no single point of failure

 ## Scalable
 A scalable platform with adaptive block sizes and off-chain transactions

 ## Secure
-A quantum resistant protocol that is network-secured by scale
+A quantum resistant protocol that is network-secured by scale -->

-## Uncensored
-A completely decentralized network with no avenues of censorship